 Lionel the Liar: After a loved one’s a late night of poor choices, do you call his or her boss and tell “little white lies” to cover for him?
 Lionel lies about his life at home because he doesn’t want anyone to know what’s really happening.
 He pretends what his loved one does is ok, but it isn’t.
 Learning to tell the truth might be easier for Lionel if he reads the ROR Abuse section to learn how the disease of addiction works.

-Patty the Preventor: Do you tirelessly scan the horizon of your loved one's life to prevent potential disasters so your loved one doesn't have to face natural consequences of their actions?
+Patty the Preventor: Do you tirelessly scan the horizon of your loved one’s life to prevent potential disasters so your loved one doesn’t have to face natural consequences of their actions?
 Patty enjoys listening to her loved ones regale her and others with the many stories of how she saved the day with her ability to to see what was coming and prevent it.
-Perhaps it is time for Nancy to turn in her cape and read the Warning Signs section.

 Brad the Bail Bondsman: Brad is the one everyone called at any hour when an arrested.
-He would scramble out of bed and find the bail money so his "innocent" loved ones because they had been falsely accused.
+He would scramble out of bed and find the bail money so his “innocent” loved ones because they had been falsely accused.
 People in recovery from substance abuse and have often said that they found reality sitting in a jail cell alone.
 Do you allow your loved one the pain of facing reality?
 Could you give your loved one that precious gift?
 Letting others go is difficult and you will need support.
-A group, a therapist, a program can all help when you're ready.
-Read Detachment section for additional support.
+A group, a therapist, a program can all help when you’re ready.

 Franny the Fixer: Franny, after a sleepless night, created spreadsheets with bullet points outlining the possible solutions to give to her loved one.
 She would show up unannounced to do laundry, cook a meal, or clean a bathroom because her loved one wouldn’t?
 She felt she and she alone was the only one who could fix a crazy situation?
 Perhaps Franny could give herself permission to take care of herself.
 She can read our Self Care section to find calm in the storm of addiction.